justkakai/HTML-Canvas-Demo/README.md

-I decided to teach myself some HTML canvas as an entry point into WebGL.
+I decided to look into HTML canvas as an entry point into WebGL.

 This is my first (very basic) demo 🌠